AviatrixSystems/go-aviatrix/README.md

 # go-aviatrix - An Aviatrix SDK for Go

 This source code in folder goaviatrix is obsolete.
-The update to date and maintained source code is in [terraform-provider-aviatrix](https://github.com/AviatrixSystems/terraform-provider-aviatrix/tree/master/vendor/github.com/AviatrixSystems/go-aviatrix/goaviatrix) folder.
+The update to date and maintained source code is in [this](https://github.com/AviatrixSystems/terraform-provider-aviatrix/tree/master/vendor/github.com/AviatrixSystems/go-aviatrix/goaviatrix) folder in repos [terraform-provider-aviatrix](https://github.com/AviatrixSystems/terraform-provider-aviatrix).

 This is a golang SDK for the Aviatrix REST API.
 It's not feature complete, and currently is only known to be used for Terraform's `aviatrix` provider.